diacode/diacode-website/source/blog/2016-02-01-trello-clone-with-phoenix-and-react-pt-8.html.markdown

 Note that we are adding the `EnsureAuthenticated` plug from **Guardian** so only authenticated connections are permitted in this controller.
 In the `index` action we get the current user from the connection and retrieve his owned board from the database so we can render them using the `BoardView`.
-Almost same happens in the `create` action, we build a `owned_board` changeset from the user and insert it into the database, rendering the `board` as response if everything goes as expected.
+Almost the same happens in the `create` action, we build a `owned_board` changeset from the user and insert it into the database, rendering the `board` as response if everything goes as expected.

 Let's create the `BoardView`:

 ```elixir